Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 Morphine, instructions for use (Method and dosage)

-Individual dosing regimen.
-Subcutaneously injected once 1 mg.
-Further selection of the dose is carried out on the basis of the severity of the pain syndrome.
+Individual dosage regimen.
+1 mg is administered subcutaneously.
+Further dose selection is carried out based on the severity of the pain syndrome.

 Taking capsules

 Every 12 hours, 10-100 mg, depending on the desired therapeutic effect.
-For children from 2 years old, a single dosage is 1-5 mg.
+For children over 2 years old, a single dosage is 1-5 mg.

 Overdose

-Poisoning is manifested by a peculiar clinical picture (acute and chronic overdose):
+Poisoning manifests itself in a unique clinical picture (acute and chronic overdose):

 • fatigue;